gordonbrander/spellcaster/README.md

 ## Introduction

 Signals are reactive state containers that update whenever their values change.
-You can create signals from other signals, drilling down to just the pieces of state needed by a UI component, updating the DOM in the most efficient way possible.

-Tendril is made up of just three reactive primitives: `signal`, `computed`, and `effect`.
+Tendril is made up of just three signal primitives: `signal`, `computed`, and `effect`.

 `signal` takes an intial value, and returns a getter and a setter (this may feel familiar if you've ever used React hooks).